kashbur/genderslotreveal/README.md

 # The Big Reveal

 This project contains a single HTML file that displays an interactive slot machine-style reveal.
-Spinning the reels a few times eventually triggers a personalized message overlay with optional confetti effects.
-It's designed for fun occasions like pregnancy announcements, graduations, or other surprises.
+Spinning the reels a few times eventually triggers a celebratory message overlay with optional confetti effects.
+It's designed for fun occasions like pregnancy announcements or any other big surprise moments.

 ## Opening the page